 At some point, we may disagree.
 I will have an opinion

-you bring to me.
-I will respect your right to disagree and
+about a particular matter you bring to me.
+I will respect

-I am confident in my abilities to run a safe, efficient, and educationally
+I am confident in my abilities to run a safe, efficient,

-humble in the thought that I need to
+I will always remain humble in the thought that I need to

 constantly improve as a principal, a husband, a dad, and a